Work Environment

 Entrants are expected to have a good honours degree in a related discipline such as financial banking, accountancy, law, economics, business studies or mathematics.
 Increasingly a second language is valued.

-The Investment Banking role requires significant knowledge and experience.
-Many Analyst start their careers in sales or customer service and then progress.
+The Investment Analyst role requires significant knowledge and experience.
+Many analyst start their careers in sales or customer service and then progress.

 The most relevant degree subjects include business, commerce, management and marketing.
 Likewise also an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.